milvus-io/community/blog/en/milvus-at-its-best-exploring-2-2-to-2-2-6.md

 ## Milvus v2.2.6: resolves critical issues from v2.2.5

 Milvus v2.2.6 has successfully addressed the critical issues discovered in v2.2.5, including problems with recycling dirty binlog data and the DataCoord GC failure.
-If you currently use v2.2.5, please upgrade to ensure optimal performance and stability.
+If you currently use v2.2.5, please upgrade it to ensure optimal performance and stability.

 Critical issues fixed include:

 * DataCoord GC failure